-Prior to the enactment of the Tax Cuts and Jobs Act ("2017 Tax Act") in December 2017, Section 162(m) of the Internal Revenue Code of 1986, as amended, restricted the deductibility of executive compensation paid to our Chief Executive Officer and any of the three other most highly compensated executive officers (excluding our Chief Financial Officer) at the end of any fiscal year to not more than \$1 million in annual compensation (including gains from the exercise of certain stock option grants).
+Prior to the enactment of the 2017 Tax Act in December 2017, Section 162(m) of the Internal Revenue Code of 1986, as amended, restricted the deductibility of executive compensation paid to our Chief Executive Officer and any of the three other most highly compensated executive officers (excluding our Chief Financial Officer) at the end of any fiscal year to not more than \$1 million in annual compensation (including certain stock-based compensation).
 Certain performance-based compensation was exempt from this limitation if it complied with the various conditions described in Section 162(m).